AntonioMoralesPerez/tetb/README.md

 1. The specific examples studied in Ref.
 [1] under space groups (SGs) #224 and #221
 2. All first minimal solutions of SG #224, #221, #99 and #2 presented in Ref.
 [2]

+As a first step, it is necessary to define by hand all the EBRs and irreps of the specific SG of the system under study.
+To accomplish this we forward the user to the tables shown in Ref.
+[3].
+There, one can find all EBRs and all irreps tabulated for all magnetic and non-magnetic SGs.
+More details are given within the examples.

 ## References

 Please cite the following paper when using this package: